Democrats implore Trump to step up role in addressing suffering and starvation in Gaza

 The White House and the State Department on Tuesday still had no information about the plans for food centers.

+GOP Sen. Jim Risch, chair of the Senate Foreign Relations committee, confirmed Tuesday that had been briefed on the food centers, but he declined to provide more details on them.

+Still, Democrats were calling for a “large-scale expansion” of aid into Gaza channeled through organizations experienced working in the area.

-Democratic Sen. Brian Schatz of Hawaii said it was "not at all credible" to think the Israeli military — one of the most advanced in the world — is incapable of distributing food aid or performing crowd control.
+Democratic Sen. Brian Schatz of Hawaii said that changes to the way Israel allows aid into Gaza were at fault, adding that it was "not at all credible" to think the Israeli military — one of the most advanced in the world — is incapable of facilitating aid distribution or performing crowd control.

 “They made a choice to establish a new way of doing food distribution,” he said.
 “And it’s not working at all.”